jlevy/og-equity-compensation/README.md

 - 🄳 [**Public companies**](https://en.wikipedia.org/wiki/Public_company) are corporations where
   any member of the public can own stock.
-  People can buy and sell the stock for cash on public [exchanges](https://www.investopedia.com/terms/e/exchange.asp).
+  People can buy and sell the stock for cash on public stock [exchanges](https://www.investopedia.com/terms/e/exchange.asp).
 The value of a company’s shares is the value you see in the stock market reports, so shareholders know how much their stock is worth.